agsb/milliForth-RiscV/README.md

 or
     [ISA](https://dejazzer.com/coen2710/lectures/RISC-V-Reference-Data-Green-Card.pdf)

-The milliForth is a program called by 'elsewhere alien operational system', and use registers r0, ra, sp, s0, s1, a0-a7, t0-t1.
+The milliForth is a ELF program called by 'elsewhere alien operational system', and use registers r0, ra, sp, s0, s1, a0-a7, t0-t1.

 ## Coding